Bears-R-Us/arkouda/pydoc/developer/ADDING_FEATURES.md

 ## Adding Functionality to the Arkouda Server

-Your contribution must include all the machinery to process a command from the client, in addition to the logic of the computation.
-This is broken into function(s) that implement the actual operation, a function that processes the command message and calls the appropriate implementation, and code to register the message processing function with the message dispatch system.
-For the `times2` example, we will add a function to the`ArraySetOpsMsg` module for the sake of simplicity.
+we will add a procedure called `times2` to the`ArraySetOpsMsg` module that will execute our command.

-When the client issues a command `times2 arg1` to the arkouda server, this is what typically happens:
+When the client issues a command like `times2<int64,1> arg1` to the arkouda server, this is what typically happens:

-1. The `select` block in `ServerDaemon.chpl` sees "times2", looks it up in the `commandMap`, and calls the function responsible for processing the message: `times2Msg`.
+1. The `select` block in `ServerDaemon.chpl` sees the command "times2<int64,1>", looks it up in the `commandMap`, and calls the function responsible for processing the message.

-1. The `times2Msg` function is found via the `ArraySetopsMsg` module, which contains `use ArraySetops` and thus gets all symbols from the `ArraySetops` module where the implementation function `times2()` is defined.
+    - This will call an instantiation of our `times2` procedure for 1D arrays with element type `int(64)`.

-1. The `times2Msg()` function (in the `ArraySetopsMsg` module) parses and executes the command by
+1. The `times2()` function (in the `ArraySetopsMsg` module) applies our operation to the array, returning a new array

-   1. Casting any scalar args

-   1. Looking up `pdarray` (`GenSymEntry`) args in the symbol table with `getGenericTypeArrayEntry`

-   1. Checking dtypes of arrays and branching to corresponding code

-   1. Casting `GenSymEntry` objects to correct types with `toSymEntry()`

-   1. Executing the operation, usually on the array data `entry.a`

-   1. If necessary, creating new `SymEntry` and adding it to the symbol table with `st.addEntry()`

-   1. Returning an appropriate message string

-      1. If the return is an array, "created <attributes>"

-      1. If the return is multiple arrays, one creation string per array, joined by "+"

-      1. If the return is a scalar, "<dtype> <value>"

-      1. If any error occurred, then "Error: <message>" (see `ServerErrorStrings.chpl` for functions to generate common error strings)
+1. The server generates a response to the client with a handle to the new array and its meta-data

 Example
 -------